kaji-hiro/Portfolio/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is Portfolio of H.Kajiyama.

-Things you may want to cover:
+If you want to contact me, please go to access page.

+Component of this site

 * Ruby version
+  2.6.5
+* Rails version
+  6.0.0

-* System dependencies
+* Development System

-* Configuration
+  linux - fedora 30

-* Database creation
+* Database
+  MySQL at Development
+  PostgreSQ at Production

-* Database initialization
+* Test Unit

-* How to run the test suite
+  Minitest
 * Services (job queues, cache servers, search engines, etc.)
+  Understand me, Recruit me
 * Deployment instructions

-* ...
+  heroku